quii/learn-go-with-tests/integers/README.md

 If you really want to go the extra mile you can make examples.
 You will find a lot of examples in the documentation of the standard library

-Often code examples go out of date with what the actual code does because they live outside of the real code and dont get checked.
+Often code examples go out of date with what the actual code does because they live outside of the real code and don't get checked.

-With Go examples the examples are executed just like tests as a developer you can be confident examples reflect what the code actually does.
+Go examples are executed just like tests so you can be confident examples reflect what the code actually does.

 ```go
 func ExampleAdd() {